Individualization in Language Education Conference 2025

 Forum 3: Requirements for Future Research on the Individualization of Language Education

-Speakers: Prof. Dr. Ingrid Piller (Macquarie University, Sydney), Prof. Dr. Theo Marinis (University of Konstanz), TBA
+Speakers: Prof. Dr. Ingrid Piller (Macquarie University, Sydney), Prof. Dr. Theo Marinis (University of Konstanz), Prof. Dr. Francis Hult (University of Maryland, Baltimore County); Prof. Dr. Nathalie Auger (Paul-Valéry Montpellier 3 University)

 Moderation: Prof. Dr. Aileen Edele (Humboldt University Berlin)